-Trump Calls Intel Whistle-Blower Complaint "Fake News;" Dems Demand Answers
+Schiff Vows To Escalate Standoff Over Spy Complaint; 'Fake News,' Trump Scoffs

-President Trump denied on Thursday he said anything inappropriate to a foreign leader, as reportedly alleged by a government whistle-blower.
+President Trump denied on Thursday he said anything inappropriate to a foreign leader.

-According to a report in the Washington Post, Trump, in a phone call with an unnamed foreign leader, made an unspecified promise that so alarmed one member of the intelligence community that it yielded a complaint with the inspector general.
+The Washington Post reported that Trump, in a phone call with an unnamed foreign leader, made an unspecified promise that so alarmed one member of the intelligence community, it yielded the complaint.

-That IG, Michael Atkinson, met behind closed doors with the House intelligence committee on Thursday.
-Its chairman, Rep. Adam Schiff, D-Calif., had complained about the administration withholding information from the rightful oversight of Congress.

-Atkinson did not discuss the substance of the complaint, according to one person familiar with the closed session on Thursday, which continued through the morning.

 In a series of tweets, Trump called the report fake news.

-"Virtually anytime I speak on the phone to a foreign leader, I understand that there may be many people listening from various U.S. agencies, not to mention those from the other country itself," Trump wrote, adding: "No problem! "
+"Virtually anytime I speak on the phone to a foreign leader, I understand that there may be many people listening from various U.S. agencies, not to mention those from the other country itself," Trump wrote, adding: "No problem!"

 Trump went on to wonder, "is anybody dumb enough to believe that I would say something inappropriate with a foreign leader while on such a potentially 'heavily populated' call.
 I would only do what is right anyway, and only do good for the USA!"